• Home

 “Saving Tomato Seed is easy.
 Remove stem-end and crush the fully ripe fruit into a container.
 Ferment uncovered for a few days until slurry forms a moldy cap.
 Rinse in a fine strainer and dry seed on a coffee filter.
 To ensure true-to-type seed, grow open-pollinated varieties and separate by 50ft.” (*Fedco)

-In VEGETABLE GARDENS, SEEDS, MAY, FRUIT TREES & SMALL FRUIT Tags tomatoes, heirloom tomatoes, cherry tomatoes, hybrid tomatoes, tomato seeds
+In VEGETABLE GARDENS, MAY, PLANT PROFILES Tags tomatoes, heirloom tomatoes, cherry tomatoes, hybrid tomatoes, tomato seeds

 Comment